wp-plugins/types/readme.txt

 * Added Field Tables, for bulk editing child fields from the parent editor
 * Streamlined the field insert GUI

+= 0.9.5.1 =
+* Fixed a last-minute bug with post relationship

 == Upgrade Notice ==

 = 0.9.1 =